archmaester/Utilities/README.md

 source $filename.env
 ```

-- The passwords/secrets are now exported in the respective environment variable
+- The passwords/secrets are now exported in the respective environment variables
 - Write a function for the alias command:

 **SSH tunnel** (for jupyter, tensorboard)